-When healthcare organizations face regulatory education requirements, NJHA Education develops targeted programs to aid providers and ensure compliance.
+When healthcare organizations face regulatory education requirements, NJHA Education develops targeted programs to aid providers and support compliance.
 Here are current programs to address statutory requirements.

 Trustee Education